thedmdim/telegram-ipfs-archiver/readme.md

 ## Workflow

-1. This bot reads channel's posts
+1. This bot reads post's last line
-2. Gets first youtube link
-3. Downloads youtube video via youtube-dl
+3. If it contains youtube link, starts download the video via youtube-dl
 4. Adds a folder with videos in ipfs
 5. Create IPNS link (for link to be static, use your own key)